kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 project.
 However, these two libraries are somewhat special and sometimes problematic to converge into other platforms.

-Here is a short resume of the lessons learned, sometimes the hard way, for both libraries.
+Here is a short summary of the lessons learned, sometimes the hard way, for both libraries.

 ### The libc